 Course Descriptions and Other Requirements

-Descriptions of all CAAM courses can be found in General Announcements.
+Descriptions of all CMOR courses can be found in General Announcements.

 The Department of Computational Applied Mathematics and Operations Research regularly reviews and refines its PhD curriculum and adjustments to the above courses and areas may be made.
 As always, these requirements are in addition to the general university requirements specified in the General Announcements.